makerdao/lockstake/lockstake-overview.md

 Current Makerdao ecosystem keepers expect receiving collateral in the form of `vat.gem` (usually to a keeper arbitrage callee contract), which they then need to `exit` to ERC20 from.
 However the SLE liquidation mechanism sends the MKR directly in the form of ERC20, which requires a slight change in the keepers mode of operation.

 For example, keepers using the Maker supplied [exchange-callee for Uniswap V2](https://github.com/makerdao/exchange-callees/blob/3b080ecd4169fe09a59be51e2f85ddcea3242461/src/UniswapV2Callee.sol#L109) would need to use a version that gets the `gem` instead of the `gemJoin` and does not call `gemJoin.exit`.
+Additionaly, the callee might need to convert the MKR to NGT, in case it interacts with the NST/NGT Uniswap pool.

 ## 5. Splitter